Skip to content

 Output Impedance

-Charge pumps can be used as voltage sources, although normally only for light loads are they generally have significant output impedance (compared to linear regulators and SMPS).
+Charge pumps can be used as voltage sources, although normally only for light loads, as they generally have significant output impedance (compared to linear regulators and SMPS).
 In general, the output impedance for a charge pump can be calculated by2:

 where: